genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/01_introduction.md

 Our design system implementation provides the elements listed above, as well as a few additional features.
 One of these is the ability for one design system to extend another.
 For example, a foundation/base design system can focus on functionality and provide components with minimal styling, while more specialised design systems can extend it and provide styling for a given target audience.

-You are not restricted to a single design system within a project - it is possible to utilise multiple design systems within the same project (and even on the same page).
+You are not restricted to a single design system within a project - it is possible to use multiple design systems within the same project (and even on the same page).

 ### Genesis Foundation UI